Fürth: Municipal amenities

 At Scherbsgraben, there was an indoor and an outdoor swimming pool, a diving pool with a 10-metre tower, a large pool for non-swimmers, and a sauna.
 These facilities were completely renovated in 2006–2007.
 The open-air pool was re-opened in June 2006 and a new thermal spa (called Fürthermare) was opened in 2007.
 The complex is no longer run by the municipal authorities but is completely privatized and called Bäderland Fürth.

 Fürth has a municipal library, with a number of branches; since 2003 it has been possible to access the catalogue via the Internet.
 There is a town archive in Burgfarrnbach.

-Culture and sights
+Amenities

 Theatre

 The municipal theatre (Stadttheater Fürth) was built by the Viennese theatre architects Fellner & Helmer in the Italian Renaissance and Baroque styles.
 It is very similar to the municipal theatre of the Ukrainian town of Chernivtsi, which was designed by the same architects.

 Another playhouse, the Comödie Fürth, is now housed in the Jugendstil building known as the Berolzheimerianum.
 Regular appearances are made by the Franconian cult comedians Volker Heißmann and Martin Rassau, better known by their alter egos Waltraud and Mariechen.
 The playhouse hosts other appearances by German stars of comedy theatre.